 It’s hard to anticipate how people will react or respond to the disclosure of a cancer diagnosis and, unfortunately, sometimes even the reaction of a well-intended person won’t be the right one for you in that moment.
 Try not to take it personally if a co-worker or boss makes an awkward or insensitive comment.
-As challenging as it can be to not get hung up on any uncomfortable feelings that arise, the key is to keep the conversation moving forward and focused on your job if that is your preference.
+As challenging as it can be to not get hung up on any uncomfortable feelings that arise, the key is to keep the conversation moving forward and focused on your job, if that is your preference.
 Below, we’ve offered four examples of possible comments that could be encountered at work along with sample responses.
-The first two scenarios below employ “the Swivel”, which is simply a technique that allows you to acknowledge the question or comment and then redirect — or swivel — the conversation to something you are more comfortable with.
-For more uses, click here and here.
+The first two scenarios below employ “the Swivel”, which is simply a technique that allows you to acknowledge the question or comment and then redirect — or swivel — the conversation to something you are more comfortable with and more professionally oriented.
+For more uses of the Swivel, click here and here.
 The last two examples utilize a more direct approach to responding to the question, but ultimately, they also turn the focus back to work too.

 - Your boss says: “You’ve been looking so exhausted recently, I didn’t want to overwhelm you by adding more to your plate.”